wernerglinka/metalsmith-autonav/README.md

 - `path` - The URL path (following the usePermalinks option setting)
 - `children` - An object containing any child pages (empty object if none exist)
 - `index` - (Optional) Only present if a page has a navIndex value set
-- `isActive` - (Only in navWithActiveTrail) Boolean indicating if this is the current active page
-- `isActiveTrail` - (Only in navWithActiveTrail) Boolean indicating if this is part of the active trail

 For example, with this file structure: